 Allison is from Toronto, Canada and has a background in Environmental Design from OCAD University.
 As a graduate of our 2012-13 class, her thesis analyzed participatory data gathering processes in informal settlements, and during her internship with SPARC in Mumbai, India, she contributed to a sanitation survey using GIS mapping.
 She is passionate about water and sanitation, mapping, and participatory action as sustainable development.

+Founding member of the Master Program.
 Associate Professor at EPSEB-UPC.
 Coordinator of the NGO University without Borders – USF.
 Emilio implements social and educational facilities and planning projects in developing countries and his research is focused on building restoration and low cost materials.
 He is also co-funder of the firm Bestraten Hormias Arquitectura SLP, in Barcelona.

 Mbongeni NgulubeDevelopment practice & Diaspora